 To provide skilled radio operators who can deliver reliable and effective radio communications for the El Cerrito and Kensington communities.

-KARO-ECHO is currently putting together a communications program that will serve the needs of the El Cerrito and Kensington fire departments as well as the CERT teams, and other related non-profit disaster service agencies as well as their respective coordinators.
+KARO-ECHO ihas put together a disaster services communications program that will serve the needs of the people of El Cerrito, Kensington, and surrounding communities including CERT teams, and other related non-profit disaster service organizations.

 What We Are Solving For

 The program KARO-ECHO aspires toward is the implementation of a practical model to cover the following use cases

 As a member of a CERT block team, I want training and guidance on how to talk to other team members on a radio